frankyeh/DSI-Studio-Website/doc/gui_t2.md

 # Preprocessing Steps

 Please follow each of the steps to preprocess DWI data.
+The following steps has to be done in the correct order (starting from 1.
+2. ...etc).

 ## 1. TOPUP/EDDY

+**Most animal studies are not able to use FSL TOPUP/EDDY, and you may skip this step**

 ***If you have reverse-phase encoding acquisition:***
 1. On the top menu, click on [Corrections][TOPUP/EDDY]
 2. Select the reverse phase encoding acquisition (nii.gz or src.gz).
 If you are not sure how to identify it, please refer to the [video tutorial](https://www.youtube.com/watch?v=-J8qBMiHQHk&t=130s)
 3. DSI Studio will call FSL's topup and eddy to handle susceptibility artifact and eddy current distortion.